too-much-todotxt/spec/The-Todo.txt-Format.md

         (b) Get back to the boss
         (B)->Submit TPS report

-### Rule 2: A task’s creation date may optionally appear directly after priority and a space.
+### Rule 2: A task's creation date may optionally appear directly after priority and a space.

 If there is no priority, the creation date appears first.
 If the creation date exists, it should be in the format YYYY-MM-DD.